- Documents for International Students

 You may wish to delay your travel if possible.
 If you cannot, you may be able to return to Canada if you have a valid visa or eTA.
 A CBSA officer will make a decision about whether to re-admit you or not.
 Read about the possible decisions in this situation.

 Your family or friends may need a Temporary Resident Visa (TRV) to travel to Canada to visit you.
 You can write an invitation letter for them to use as one of the supporting documents for their visa application, to explain the purpose of their visit to Canada.
 You can write one letter for both of your parents and for any young children who will travel with them.

 You aren’t legally responsible for the people you invite, but your letter should be sincere and truthful.

-This Letter of Invitation Template (Word doc) shows a suggested format that includes the information that the visa office needs.
+The ISSO’s Letter of Invitation Template (Word doc) shows a suggested format that includes the information that the visa office needs.

 - Learn more about applying for a TRV

 - Find the Canadian embassy or consulate for your home country

 - Information about short-term accommodations in Ottawa is available here.

 - If you are inviting family to attend your convocation, Carleton Convocation information can be found on the website of the Registrar’s Office.